afreenrafi/SC1015-Project/README.md

 Viewed in the following order:

 1. Data Cleaning
-    - we cleaned our data by removing irrelevant columns, removing any duplicates, removed outliers and null datapoints
+    - cleaned our data by removing irrelevant columns, removing any duplicates, removed outliers and null datapoints
     - definitions of our variables are given under "Dataset Columns With Definitions"

 2. Data Splitting and Resampling